-1. Where ships classed with the Society have satisfactorily undergone the periodical survey, or where the period of validity of the Certificate of Classification is extended, or where the anniversary date is amended, the periodical survey or the case will be endorsed on the Appendix of Certificate of Classification or Interim Certificate of Classification.
+1. Where ships classed with the Society have satisfactorily undergone the periodical survey, or where the period of validity of the Certificate of Classification is extended, or where the anniversary date is amended, the periodical survey or the case will be endorsed on the Appendix of Certificate of Classification.